citusdata/citus_docs/faq/faq.rst

 Are there any PostgreSQL features not supported by Citus?
 ---------------------------------------------------------

 Since Citus provides distributed functionality by extending PostgreSQL, it uses the standard PostgreSQL SQL constructs.
+The vast majority of queries are supported, even when they combine data across the network from multiple database nodes.
+Currently all SQL is supported except:

+* Correlated subqueries
+* Recursive/modifying CTEs
+* Table sample
+* SELECT … FOR UPDATE
+* Grouping sets

-It provides full SQL support for queries which access a single node in the database cluster.
+What's more, Citus has 100% SQL support for queries which access a single node in the database cluster.
 These queries are common, for instance, in multi-tenant applications where different nodes store different tenants (see :ref:`when_to_use_citus`).

-Other queries which, by contrast, combine data from multiple nodes, do not support the entire spectrum of PostgreSQL features.
-However they still enjoy broad SQL coverage, including semi-structured data types (like jsonb, hstore), full text search, operators, functions, and foreign data wrappers.
-Note that the following constructs aren't supported natively for cross-node queries:

-* Window Functions
-* CTEs
-* Set operations
-* Transactional semantics for queries that span across multiple shards

 .. _faq_choose_shard_count: